 PHAR1037 – Introduction to Toxicology

-Self-funded applicants and those who have access to international scholarship applications, please contact directly Dr. Papagiannouli (email@example.com).
+Dr Papagiannouli is pleased to consider applications from prospective PhD students.
+Self-funded applicants and those with access to international scholarships, please contact directly Dr. Papagiannouli (firstname.lastname@example.org).

-Prof. Alice Ting, Stanford University School of Medicine
+Prof. Alice Ting, Stanford University School of Medicine, US

 Stem Cell Reports (Elsevier)